 If your morning isn’t complete without a few blissful sips of Beach Bellini or a steaming cup of Golden Monkey, you might want to sit down for this news: Your favorite Teavana stores are closing.
 According to The Seattle Times, Starbucks has decided to close all 379 Teavana stores in the next year.
-The reason is purely financial: Teavana just doesn’t make money.
-And with an average of one Starbucks store-or more-opening every single day, the company really doesn’t need the business.
+The reason Starbucks is closing these stores is purely financial: Teavana just doesn’t make money.
+And with an average of one Starbucks store or more opening every single day, the company really doesn’t need the business.
 (Though we think our cold brew is better…)

 Teavana stores, you will be missed.
 There’s something special about those crowded little closets of tea, packed with countless flavors and smelling of fruits and spices.
 Feeling nostalgic already?
 Us too.
 Here’s what we’re going to miss the most.